UmutVrl/KinovaGen3/example03_py/readme.md

 # Demo Video

 # Notes
+ <br />Example03_py dependencies are different than other examples.
+ <br />For instance, opencv-python version is 4.5.*
+ <br />See others below

-if opencv-python 4.5.* and opencv_contrib-python 4.5.* installation leads cv2.aruco module problems try this:
+If opencv-python 4.5.* and opencv_contrib-python 4.5.* installation leads cv2.aruco module problems try this:
 https://stackoverflow.com/questions/45972357/python-opencv-aruco-no-module-named-cv2-aruco